smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!-- Devices_AllowedToFormatAndEjectRemovableMedia-Description-Begin -->
 <!-- Description-Source-DDF -->
 Devices: Allowed to format and eject removable media This security setting determines who is allowed to format and eject removable NTFS media.
-This capability can be given to: Administrators and Interactive Users Default: This policy isn't defined and only Administrators have this ability.
+This capability can be given to: Administrators Administrators and Interactive Users Default: This policy isn't defined and only Administrators have this ability.
 <!-- Devices_AllowedToFormatAndEjectRemovableMedia-Description-End -->

 <!-- Devices_AllowedToFormatAndEjectRemovableMedia-Editable-Begin -->